High availability

 Restart of coordinator

-In case of failure of the coordinator, on the restart, it will read information about other coordinators stored under high_availability/raft_data/network directory.
+In case of coordinator's failure, on the restart, it will read information about other coordinators stored under high_availability/raft_data/network directory.

 From the network directory we will recover the server state before the coordinator stopped, including the current term, for whom the coordinator voted, and whether election timer is allowed.